 Suicide is the second leading cause of death for youth and young adults in Kentucky.
-According to the Kentucky Youth Risk Behavior Survey (see Related Links), 15 percent of Kentucky high school students (1 in 7) reported having seriously considered suicide within a 12-month period.
+According to the Kentucky Youth Risk Behavior Survey, 15 percent of Kentucky high school students (1 in 7) reported having seriously considered suicide within a 12-month period.
 In addition, 17.4 percent of Kentucky middle school students (nearly 1 in 5) reported that they had seriously considered killing themselves at some point in their lives.
-However, experts say that suicide is preventable.
+However, experts say that suicide can be preventable.
 When educators, students and communities learn warning signs and how to take action when a young person might be at risk of a suicidal crisis, lives can be saved.

-SB 65 - Suicide Prevention Education for Middle and High School Staff.
-Signed by Kentucky's Governor on April 13, 2010
+HB 30 (2018) - Suicide Prevention Education for Middle and High School Staff

-HB 51 - Suicide Prevention Information for Middle and High School Students.
-Signed by Kentucky's Governor on March 4, 2010
+HB 51 (2010) - Suicide Prevention Information for Middle and High School Students

-to require the Cabinet for Health and Family Services to post suicide prevention awareness and training information on its Web page by August 1, 2010; requires every public middle and high school administrator to disseminate suicide prevention awareness information to all middle and high school students by September 1, 2010, and September 1 of each year thereafter.
+HB 51 amends KRS 156.095 to require the Cabinet for Health and Family Services to post suicide prevention awareness and training information on its webpage.
+It requires every public middle and high school administrator to disseminate suicide prevention awareness information to all middle and high school students by September 1 of each year.

 Kentucky Department of Behavioral Health, Developmental and Intellectual Disabilities